p1ngul1n0/blackbird/README.md

 # blackbird
-An OSINT tool to enumerate accounts by username.
+An OSINT tool to gather information by username and email.